 Brownlow Bridge - Weight Limit Reduction to 18 tonnes

-This webpage is to inform local residents and businesses about the planned reduction of the weight limit on the Brownlow bridge on the B488 in Ivinghoe, its impact and related matters.
+This webpage is to inform local residents and businesses about the reduction of the weight limit on the Brownlow bridge on the B488 in Ivinghoe, its impact and related matters.
 It will be progressively updated as more information is received.

 a) Initially Bucks CC were unsure of the priority for assessing/working on upgrading the bridge but the meeting expressed strong feelings and urged faster action to resolve the problems

 b) The TTRO is for 6 months during which time Bucks CC/TfB will assess the case for and cost of upgrading.
 Their time scales will depend on full co-operation of Canal & River Trust and a letter is to be sent to get John Bercow involved to expedite matters.